Adiabene

-Adiabenian rulers converted to Judaism from paganism in the 1st century AD.
+Adiabenian rulers converted to Judaism from paganism in the 1st century CE.
 Queen Helena of Adiabene (known in Jewish sources as Heleni HaMalka, meaning Helene the Queen) moved to Jerusalem, where she built palaces for herself and her sons, Izates bar Monobaz and Monobaz II at the northern part of the city of David, south of the Temple Mount, and aided the Jews in their war with Rome.
 According to the Talmud, both Helena and Monobaz donated large funds for the Temple of Jerusalem.
 After 115 CE, there are no historic traces of Jewish royalty in Adiabene.

 The Parthians were overthrown by the Sasanian Empire in 224, who by the time of Shapur I (r.
 240–270) had established their rule in Adiabene.
 Ardashir II is the last figure to be recorded as king of Adiabene, which implies that the kingdom was after his tenure in c.
 379 transformed into a province (shahr), governed by a non-royal delegate (marzban or shahrab) of the Sasanian king.